Gregory-OHagan/swe-task-venue-kings/readme.md

 * The endpoints are currently hard-coded.
 I would update this to allow selecting a sublist of implemented endpoints through a config file.
-* The included tests are functional and useful, but not comprehensive.
+* The included tests are functional and useful, but not comprehensive (notably, the function "main" isn't covered).
 I would increase the code coverage of the tests.